 Additionally, technology depreciates rapidly.
 In 3-5 years, your equipment may become obsolete, forcing costly upgrades.
 With colocation, you can avoid these capital expenses.
 As a third party provides the infrastructure, you only pay for the space and power you use.

-3. Compliance & Liability
+Compliance and Liability

 Managing an on-premise data center means taking full responsibility for: